ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	} );
 ```

-We have the button, so let's add a simple click listener.
+We have the button, so let's define what should happen after the user clicks it.

-We'll use the [`model.insertText()`](https://ckeditor.com/docs/ckeditor5/latest/api/module_engine_model_writer-Writer.html#function-insertText) method to add the abbreviation to the model, along with the title attribute.
-We'll also need to give it a position of the user's current selection to indicate where to insert our abbreviation.
+We'll use the [`writer.insertText()`](https://ckeditor.com/docs/ckeditor5/latest/api/module_engine_model_writer-Writer.html#function-insertText) method to insert a text with the abbreviation model attribute to the editor.
+We'll also need to give it a position of the user's current selection to indicate where to insert our abbreviation (using the {@link module:engine/model/position~Position `Position`} class).

 Finally, if the user's selection has a range (so it's a letter, word, or a whole text fragment), we'll remove that and replace it with our abbreviation.